strawberry-graphql/strawberry/docs/types/schema-directives.md

 Strawberry supports
 [schema directives](https://spec.graphql.org/June2018/#TypeSystemDirectiveLocation),
-these directives don't change the behavior of your GraphQL schema but they provided a way to add additional metadata to your schema.
+which are directives that don't change the behavior of your GraphQL schema but instead provide a way to add additional metadata to it.

 > For example our [Apollo Federation integration](../guides/federation.md) is
 > based on schema directives.